United States Marine Corps Air Traffic Control Units: MATCU-66

-GCA Unit 37M began operations as the Marine Corps' first GCA detachment at MCAS El Toro, CA on March 10, 1947.
+GCA Unit 37M began operations as the Marine Corps' first GCA detachment at MCAS El Toro, CA on 10 March 1947.
 The detachment departed Southern California in July 1950 at the outbreak of the Korean War.
-On September 18, 1950, GCA Unit 37M came ashore at Inchon as the Marine Corps' first ever deployed air traffic control detachment.
+On 18 September 1950, GCA Unit 37M came ashore at Inchon as the Marine Corps' first ever deployed air traffic control detachment.
 The unit provided GCA services at Kimpo Air Base outside of Seoul until December 1950 at which point it was flown to Itami Air Base in Japan.
 The detachment later joined Marine Aircraft Group 11 at Naval Air Station Atsugi in September 1953.

-MATCU-66 arrived in South Vietnam on May 19, 1962 supporting aviation operations out of Sóc Trăng while simultaneously providing TACAN and GCA services at Udorn Royal Thai Air Force Base, Thailand.
-The unit ceased operations on July 28, 1962 and returned to NAS Atsugi.
-On July 20, 1965, MATCU-66 relocated to MCAS Iwakuni.
-This was followed by another move to MCAS Futenma on January 27, 1966.
-The unit sent a detachment forward to South Vietnam on April 15, 1968.
+MATCU-66 arrived in South Vietnam on 19 May 1962 supporting aviation operations out of Sóc Trăng while simultaneously providing TACAN and GCA services at Udorn Royal Thai Air Force Base, Thailand.
+The unit ceased operations on 28 July 1962 and returned to NAS Atsugi.
+On 20 July 1965, MATCU-66 relocated to MCAS Iwakuni.
+This was followed by another move to MCAS Futenma on 27 January 1966.
+The unit sent a detachment forward to South Vietnam on 15 April 1968.
 MATCU-66A was assigned to support Marine Aircraft Group 36 at Quảng Trị Combat Base.
-On October 10, 1968, MATCU-66A was re-designated as MATCU-62A thus ending the unit's presence in South Vietnam.
-MATCU-66 was decommissioned on October 1, 1978 when its personnel and equipment formed part of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18) on Marine Corps Air Station Futenma.
+On 10 October 1968, MATCU-66A was re-designated as MATCU-62A thus ending the unit's presence in South Vietnam.
+MATCU-66 was decommissioned on 1 October 1978 when its personnel and equipment formed part of the newly established Marine Air Traffic Control Squadron 18 (MATCS-18) on Marine Corps Air Station Futenma.

 MATCU-67

-On April 9, 1962, MATCU-67 began deploying to South Vietnam in support of HMM-362 during Operation Shufly.
-The unit supported operations at Sóc Trăng Airfield until September 15, 1962 when it returned to MCAS Futenma on Okinawa.
+MATCU-67 was commissioned on 15 December 1959.
+On 9 April 1962, MATCU-67 began deploying to South Vietnam in support of HMM-362 during Operation Shufly.
+The unit supported operations at Sóc Trăng Airfield until 15 September 1962 when it returned to MCAS Futenma on Okinawa.
 MAG-16s departure from Futenma in early 1965 saw MATCU-67 headquarters shifted to MCAS Iwakuni.
 When Marine Aircraft Group 12 (MAG-12), based at Iwakuni, deployed to South Vietnam in April 1965, MATCU-67 went with them.
-On April 27, the unit embarked upon the USS Windham County (LST-1170) and sailed for Vietnam.
-MATCU-67 offloaded at Chu Lai on May 11.
-1965 and began establishing air traffic control services.
-The field became operational on June 1, 1965.
-MATCU-67 operated from Chu Lai until September 15, 1970 when Chu Lai was closed.
+On 27 April, the unit embarked upon the USS Windham County (LST-1170) and sailed for Vietnam.
+MATCU-67 offloaded at Chu Lai on 11 May 1965 and began establishing air traffic control services in support of Marine Aircraft Group 12.
+The field became operational on 1 June 1965.
+MATCU-67 operated from Chu Lai until 15 September 1970 when Chu Lai was closed.
 During its time in South Vietnam, MATCU-67 conducted 1,455,432 tower operations, 69,146 GCA operations and 177,963 approach control operations.
 Upon leaving Vietnam, MATCU-67 was transferred to the 3rd Marine Aircraft Wing and provided ATC services at Marine Corps Air Station Tustin.